yusuke85/javascript-module-2-todo-workshop/README.md

 ```
 ### Exercise 5:
 1. Create an empty array called `todos`
-2. In the next line create a function called `createTodo` which takes one paramter named `text`.
+2. In the next line create a function called `createTodo` which takes one parameter named `text`.
 3. This function should add the value of `text` parameter to the `todos` array using `.push()`
 4. Modify the event created in **Exercise 4** to validate `text` and then call `createTodo` whenever the form is submitted.
    - **Hint:** Use `createTodo` function inside second parameter of `addEventListener()`